Best of Balkans Itinerary 2 weeks with or without a car

 As always, start the day with a warm breakfast.
 We chose to do it in style and visited the Manufaktura Restaurant in the heart of the city.
 All the main attractions are located very close to the restaurant.

 - Wander the city center.
 We took this 4-hour sightseeing tour in Belgrade to cover the city highlights.

-- Visit the Republic Square – The Square of the Republic is the central town square in Belgrade.
-It is home to the iconic buildings like the National Museum, the National Theatre and the statue of Prince Michael
+- Visit Republic Square – The Square of the Republic is the central town square in Belgrade.
+It is home to iconic buildings like the National Museum, the National Theatre, and the statue of Prince Michael

 - Belgrade Fortress – The Belgrade Fortress is a historic complex, consisting of the old citadel and the Kalemegdan Park.
 It is located on the confluence of the River Sava and Danube.
 A Monument of Culture of Exceptional Importance, it is a must-visit during your trip to the city.
 Admission to the site is completely free, and you can also visit the Military Museum located here.

 - Old Palace Belgrade – Stari Dvor was the royal residence of the Obrenović dynasty, now it is the City Assembly of Belgrade.

 - The House of the National Assembly of the Republic of Serbia – Located opposite to the Old Palace, is the seat of the National Assembly of Serbia.
 It is a landmark and tourist attraction.

 - Knez Mihailova Street – Hang out (or eat out) at Knez Mihailova Street.
 It is the main pedestrian and shopping zone in Belgrade.